Community Pharmacy Manager Course

 Course Information

-This is a self-directed course which requires approximately twelve hours to complete.
+This is a self-directed course which is accredited for 25 CEUs.
 A comprehensive workbook is included to help managers put theory and their new knowledge into action.

 Target Audience: This course is targeted at current community pharmacy managers and those who wish to become community pharmacy managers, however, the course is available to anyone.